ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch02.md

 A self-supervised learning task could be a missing-word prediction in a natural language processing context.
-For example, given the sentence â€œIt is beautiful and sunny outside,â€? we can mask out the word *sunny*, feed the network the input â€œIt is beautiful and \[MASK\] outside,â€? and have the network predict the missing word in the â€œ\[MASK\]â€? location.
+For example, given the sentence "It is beautiful and sunny outside,"? we can mask out the word *sunny*, feed the network the input "It is beautiful and \[MASK\] outside,"? and have the network predict the missing word in the "\[MASK\]"? location.
 Similarly, we could remove image patches in a computer vision context and have the neural network fill in the blanks.
 These are just two examples of self-supervised learning tasks; many more methods and paradigms for this type of learning exist.